Leandran/-sms-message/README.md

 # -sms-message
-Project to simulate an sms messgae
+Project to simulate an sms message